Skip to content

 Security and Operations

 Commercial API platforms must protect secrets, money, and customer trust.
-This page describes the minimum operating model for OpenEdge.
+This page describes the minimum operating model for Open4X.

 Secret Management